klokane/loxy/README.md

 ### Read only attribute

-By define getter only w/o property you are able to simulate Read Only attribute
+By define getter only w/o related property you are able to simulate Read Only attribute

     C = object({
       getConst = function()